google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 ~Ancient saying

 Making your projects special with glitter embossing is only a step beyond ordinary heat embossing.
-All you need is Stampin' Up!'s Heat & Stick Powder, a Versamark or Craft Ink pad, and a heat gun.
+All you need is Stampin' Up!'s Heat & Stick Powder, a Versamark or Craft Ink pad, and a heat tool.
 Oh and you need some glitter of course, and the cardstock you want to add your image to.

 glitter embossing